synodinos/nodepal/README.md

 ### Why not have a Drupal Module, directly serve JSON to Node.js

 Putting a PHP stack, between your data repository and Node.js might introduce a significant bottleneck.
-Nodepal is based on the idea that Node.js integrates with Drupal directly on the DB layer, for maximum performance!
+Nodepal is based on the idea that Node.js integrates with Drupal directly on the DB layer, for maximum performance and scalability!

 ### I need to read/write X from/to my Drupal installation but there is no function in the Nodepal API for that.